 • Design review meetings

-• Marketing presentations
+• Marketing presentation

 For more information, download the full best practices document here.